xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 **Dataset description**: [Employee churn readme](./datasets/employee-churn/README.md)

-You have just been contracted by Pear Inc, a multinational company worried about its poor talent retention.
+Your first client is Pear Inc, a multinational company worried about its poor talent retention.
-In the past few months, they collected data about their new employees.
-All of them come from classes the company is sponsoring, yet many enter Pear just to leave a few months later.
+Pear has a peculiar hiring strategy.
+They offer free classes and hire the best students.
+The strategy is working, but many new hires leave the company after a few months.
 This is a huge waste of time and money.

-The HR department of the company wants you to understand what is going on and to prevent further bleeding.

-The main sponsor of the project is Gabriele, Head of Talent at Pear.
+In the past few months, they collected a dataset with information about their employees and recorded whether they churned or not.
+Due to the churning period being so short, they are confident that the history of each candidate is enough to predict the churn and the experience is Pear is not relevant.

+Gabriele, the Head of Talent, is counting on you to put a plug in this problem.
+And Fabio, an ML Engineer and new colleague of yours, will be eyeing your work too!

 #### Challenge 1

-Pear Inc wants you to understand what are the main traits separating the loyal employees from the others.
+Pear Inc needs your help to figure out **what makes an employee stick versus split**.
-**Create a Jupyter notebook to answer their query.**
+Craft a Jupyter notebook to answer their question.
-Gabriele is not an AI expert, so be sure to explain your results in a clear and simple way.
-However, you are also told that Fabio, an ML Engineer, will review your work: be sure to provide enough details to be useful for him.
+Keep it simple enough for Gabriele but detailed enough to dazzle Fabio.

 #### Challenge 2

-Then, a predicting model.
-**You are asked to create a model to predict whether a new employee would churn**.
-Gabriele tells you that he would like to know the probability of churn for each employee, so that he could take corrective actions.
-Fabio has now joined Pear, and has some advice for you: Gabriele does not believe in black-box models, so be sure to provide him with compelling evidence that your model works.
+Next up, Pear Inc needs a crystal ball to foresee who will staty with them.
+**Develop a model that predicts employee churn**, complete with churn probabilities to help Gabriele take timely action.
+Remember, Gabriele's no fan of black-box machines, and Fabio's looking for proof that your model's magic works.

 #### Challenge 3

-Wow, the model works great, but why does it?
+Your model's a hit, but why does it work wonders?
+Time to add some transparency to your tech.
-**Try and make the model interpretable**, by highlighting the most important features and how each prediction is made.
+**Make your model interpretable**, showcasing the key features and how each prediction is made.
-You'll need to explain your work to both Gabriele and Fabio, so be sure to include clear and simple text, but feel free to use advanced techniques, if you feel that it is necessary.
+Your audience: both Gabriele and Fabio, so balance simplicity with sophistication.

 #### Challenge 4

-Now, production trial.
+Now, let's get your model production-ready.
-**Develop and end-to-end pipeline to train a model given a new dataset.**
+**Build an end-to-end pipeline for training your model with new data sets.**
-You can assume that the new dataset has exactly the same structure as the provided one: possible structural changes will be managed by your fellow data engineers.
-Fabio is a clean code lover: make sure not to disappoint him!
+Assume the data structure stays the same, and keep your code clean and classy to impress Fabio, a clean code lover.

 #### Challenge 5

-Finally, Pear Inc is happy with your results!
-Now they want to embed your model in a web application.
+Bravo!
+Pear Inc loves your work, and now it's showtime for your model in their web app.
-**Develop a REST API to expose the model predictions**.
+**Develop a REST API** to expose your model's predictions.
-Again, this is no longer about Gabriele, but Fabio will review and evolve your work.
-Be sure to provide him with clean and well-structured code.
+This time, it's all about Fabio - ensure your code is clean, structured, and ready for evolution.

+So, ready to tackle Pear Inc's perplexing problem and turn the tide on talent turnover?
+Let's get cracking! 🍐💼🔍

 ---